Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 1: During the 2023-2024 school year, 16% of our students exceeded grade level in reading and 40% of our students met grade level.
-Root Cause: Our teacher staff was unable to align the rigor of instruction needed to match how students were being assessed on STAAR.
-Even though the campus is at the implementation level of Data-Driven Instruction, the campus needs to ensure that engaging lessons are planned to meet the diverse needs of students and align with the student expectations of the TEKS.
+Root Cause: Our teaching staff was unable to align the rigor of instruction needed to match how students were being assessed on STAAR.
+Even though the campus is at the implementation level of data-driven instruction, teachers need to ensure that engaging lessons are internalized to meet the diverse needs of students and align with the standards being assessed.

-Problem Statement 2: During the 2023-2024 school year,10% of our students exceeded grade level in math and 38% of our student met grade level.
-Root Cause: Our teaching staff was unable to align the rigor of instruction needed to math how students were being assessed on STAAR.
-Even though the campus is at the implementation level of Data-Driven Instruction, the campus needs to ensure that engaging lessons are planned to meet the diverse needs of students and align with the student expectations of the TEKS.
+Root Cause: Our teaching staff was unable to align the rigor of instruction needed to match how students were being assessed on STAAR.
+Even though the campus is at the implementation level of data-driven instruction, teachers need to ensure that engaging lessons are internalized to meet the diverse needs of students and align with the standards being assessed.

 Staff Recruitment and Retention